brettskiii/rails_6_with_tailwind_css/README.md

 ### Rails 6 and Tailwind CSS via Webpacker

-This repo is based on the  [Rails 6 and Tailwind CSS via Webpacker— Getting Started](https://medium.com/@davidteren/rails-6-and-tailwindcss-getting-started-42ba59e45393) Medium post
+This repo is based on the [Rails 6 and Tailwind CSS via Webpacker— Getting Started](https://medium.com/@davidteren/rails-6-and-tailwindcss-getting-started-42ba59e45393) Medium article.

 #### To get started: